 Look Up Resources Available to You

 One of the first things you should do upon suffering a disability is to contact the Social Security Administration and inquire about filing an insurance claim for long term disability.
 You will need the assistance of disability benefits to support yourself, so filing a claim is essential.
-You may want to consult an attorney about filing your claim because a lawyer has the expertise and skills to help you get your claim approved faster.
+You may want to consult an attorney about filing your claim because a lawyer has the expertise and skills to help you get your claim approved faster and be a valuable resource.

 Additionally, look into other programs that will help you meet your basic needs, such as food stamps and meal delivery programs.
 Making use of government and charitable programs will help you live a better quality of life [source].